praths71018/praths71018/README.md

 #### Education and Certifications:
 - B.Tech in Computer Science and Engineering, 3rd Year
-- Top 10 in KODIKON 2.0
+- Top 10 in KODIKON 2.0 Hackathon
-- Runners Up in Arithemenia 2.0
+- Runners Up in Arithemenia 2.0 Hackathon

 #### Interests and Hobbies:
 - Cricket